-At the time (1983 – 1985), Harman Kardon said they had designed the PM660 to be the ultimate integrated amplifier, and I must say that its smooth, crisp sound really impressed me.
+At the time (1983–1985), Harman Kardon claimed the PM660 was designed to be the ultimate integrated amplifier, and I must say its smooth, crisp sound truly impressed me.
+It’s a very muscular 80-watt amplifier, with no shortage of power or clarity.

 Power output: 80 watts per channel into 8Ω (stereo)